imiskolee/imiskolee.github.io/source/_posts/2018-05-10-golang-parallel-iterator.md

 ---
-title: golang-parallel-iterator
+title: Golang Parllel Iterator
 date: 2018-05-10 17:02:10
 tags:
 ---

 ## Parallel Iterator

-As well as we know, if we has a component can be visit each item of a slice or array, we called the component is `iterator`. so, `parallel iterator` mean the iterator can be parllel vistit item.
+As well as we know, if we have a component can visit each item of a slice or array, we called is `iterator`.

+if an `Iterator` can visit more than 1 item same time, we called it is `Parallel Iterator`.

 ## Parllel Iterator for Golang